eParkinsonDC/Website-Example-Rinjani-/README.md

 <h3> <b> About </b> </h3>

 This is a website created for Stream 1 of Code Institute's Bootcamp course.
 Live link to project: <a href="https://rinjani1.herokuapp.com/home.html"> Rinjani </a>.
 The project is an example of a pure front-end application.
-There is no back-end functionality, it is purely made from HTML+CSS and some minor javascript scripts.
+There is no back-end functionality, it is purely made from HTML+CSS with some javascript scripts.
 The projects is made with Bootstrap.